How Hydraulic Spray Foam Machines Work

 Among the advantages of a hydraulic spray foam system is fast pump changeover.
 When a reciprocating pump changes direction, there is a momentary loss of pressure.
-Because hydraulic oil is not compressible, these hydraulic systems changeover very quickly, minimizing pressure loss.
+Because hydraulic oil is not compressible, these hydraulic systems changeover very quickly, minimising pressure loss.

-Minimizing Pressure Imbalance
+Minimising Pressure Imbalance

 High-quality hydraulic foam spray systems also include devices that measure pressure to ensure the two-component chemical pumps are delivering the same pressure and maintaining a good ratio.
 If a pressure imbalance is detected by the system, it will automatically shut down to prevent the operator from spraying bad foam or coating.
-The operator also receives a message indicating the reason for the shutdown, so the problem can be corrected.
+The operator also receives a message indicating the reason for the shut-down, so the problem can be corrected.

 Heating The Chemicals